Skip to content

 The app's home screen features personalised horizontal rows of Reels, organised by interests, trends and themes.
 Selecting a video opens it in full portrait mode, with captions displayed on one side and engagement metrics such as likes and shares on the other.
 Similar to the mobile experience, users can swipe upward to move to the next video.

-According to Instagram, viewers will be able to watch Reels from accounts they follow as well as popular and recommended content tailored to their activity.
-The app also introduces “Channels”, which group Reels by topic, including categories such as sports, cooking, music and seasonal trends, making discovery easier without searching for individual creators.
+According to Instagram, viewers can watch Reels from accounts they follow as well as popular and recommended content tailored to their activity.
+The app also introduces "Channels", which group Reels by topic — including categories such as sports, cooking, music and seasonal trends — making discovery easier without searching for individual creators.

 Multi-Account Support and Discovery Tools